tudelft3d/val3dity/README.md

 The summary of the validation is reported, and you should see that `cube.json` contains one valid primitive.

+To verify that everything went fine during the compilation, run the unit tests (from the root folder of val3dity; must use Python3):

+    $ python3 -m pytest --runfull

+You shouldn't get any errors

-To see all the options:
+Finally, to see all the options possible:

     $ ./val3dity --help